dhis2/dhis2-docs/src/commonmark/en/content/user/configure-the-gis-app.md

 <!--DHIS2-SECTION-ID:gis_creating_context-->

-Setting up the GIS simply means storing coordinates for the organisation units you want to show on the map in the database.
+Setting up the Maps simply means storing coordinates for the organisation units you want to show on the map in the database.
 Coordinates are often distributed in proprietary formats and will need to be converted to a format which DHIS2 understands.
 ESRI shapefiles are the most common